What is Euphoric Recall in Addiction?

 Talk with a recovery friend

-After speaking with your sponsor, talking with a close friend in recovery is your second best option.
+After speaking with your sponsor, talking with a close friend in recovery is your second-best option.
 Sometimes just having someone who you can talk it out with is enough.
 Make sure that this person is already solid in their recovery.
 You don’t want to pick someone to share about your euphoric recall with who may decide to join you in drinking or using!

 Talk with someone from the “old days”

-Speaking with a sober friend who knew you when you were drinking or using can be a wake-up call when you are engaging with euphoric recall.
+Speaking with a sober friend who knew you when you were drinking or using can be a wake-up call when you are engaging in euphoric recall.
 Ask them to remind you of some of the things you did or the way you were back then.
 They might just be able to remind you of something so horrifying that it snaps you out of your euphoric recall spell.

-Revisit your recovery programme
+Lean into your recovery programme

-Make sure you are solid in your recovery if you are following a 12 step programme or SMART Recovery programme.
+Make sure you are solid in your recovery if you are following a 12-step programme or SMART Recovery programme.

 The 8th and 9th steps of the 12 Steps can help you to remember the negative aspects of your addiction, effectively thwarting euphoric recall.
 These steps involve making a list of all the people that you harmed during your addiction and making amends to them.